tcorbettclark/file-replicator/README.md

 Dependencies are:
 * Python and some Python packages on the development machine
-* Ability to run bash (including busybox) on the remote machine with connected `stdin`
+* Ability to run bash on the remote machine with connected `stdin`

 Nothing is installed remotely.